ex3ndr/supervoice-librilight-preprocessed/README.md

 This is a preprocessed `librilight` dataset with ASR using Whisper Large model and then aligned with montreal forced aligner.

+> [!WARNING]
+> This attempt of building a good large aligned dataset failed due to too low quality of whisper ASR for such task.
+Use libriheavy instead.

 ## Dataset Structure

 Structure is similar to original dataset.
 Each file is represented in three formats: `.flac` with audio, `.txt` with text, `.TextGrid` with alignment.
 Top level folders are speakers, next one is a session and then the files split into up to `30 seconds` with rougtly `15 seconds` on average.